leonardosolari/BitProwler/README.md

 - **Multi-Server Support**: Configure and switch between multiple Prowlarr and qBittorrent servers.
 - **Secure**: Server credentials and API keys are stored securely in the device's Keychain.
 - **Light & Dark Mode**: Fully supports system-wide appearance settings.
+- **Full Italian Localization**: The app is fully translated and ready for more languages.

 ## 📋 Requirements
 - **iOS 18.1** or later.